Peer-to-Peer Shout Outs: How to Boost Workplace Morale with Recognition

 Creative ways to express gratitude, such as giving a thoughtful card with a heartfelt message, can add a personal touch to recognition efforts.

-Personalized thank you messages can be particularly impactful in creating a sense of belonging and appreciation within the workplace.
+Personalized thank-you notes from leadership can be particularly impactful in creating a sense of belonging and appreciation within the workplace.
 By recognizing the unique contributions of each team member, organizations can foster a culture where employees feel genuinely appreciated and motivated to continue performing well.

 4. Points-Based Recognition